Residence Halls, Houses, Townhouses

 Current SAU undergraduates transitioning to graduate: Contracts are available in the Rogalski Center, Residence Life Office.

 Contracts will be considered once the $250 deposit has been verified.
+Note: The deposit will be paid in two payments: $100 with your housing application and $150 applied to your first bill.

 2019-20 Graduate Housing Rate